Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Peas

-Yes, you can give green fresh peas to chickens.
+Yes, you can give fresh green peas to chickens.
 Peas are healthy treats for chickens.
-They love to peck and eat them.
+They love peaking and eating them.
 Don’t give dried and refrigerated peas.

 Lettuce